 The three tax brackets are as follows;

-Until 2017, chartering a yacht was far less constrained.
-In 2017, new laws came into practise which aimed to enforce tighter laws around yacht charter in Greece.
+Chartering a yacht was far less constrained until 2017, when new laws came into practice to enforce tighter laws around yacht charters in Greece.

-By far the most common embarkation point for Greece yacht charter vacation is Athens.
+By far the most common embarkation point for a Greece yacht charter vacation is Athens.
 Around 90% of the Greek charter fleet has a homeport in Athens, and there are numerous luxury marinas that cater to superyachts and megayachts.

 However, for those looking to charter around the Ionian Islands in destinations like Corfu, Cephalonia and Zakynthos, you may wish to begin your charter closer to your desired destination.